-Bankwest statutory net profit after tax for the half year ended 31 December 2011 was \$220 million, up 49% from the prior comparative period.
-The improved performance was driven by a 7% increase in banking income, continued cost discipline as well as lower loan impairment expense and lower hedging and IFRS volatility and integration related expenses.
+Bankwest cash net profit after tax for the half year ended 31 December 2011 was \$268 million, up 20% from the prior comparative period.
+The improved performance was driven by a 7% increase in banking income, continued cost discipline as well as lower loan impairment expense.

-Statutory net profit after tax increased 52% compared to the prior half.
-Higher home loan balances, lower operating and integration related expenses, hedging and IFRS volatility and loan impairment expense were partially offset by lower lending and deposit margins.
+Cash net profit after tax increased 12% compared to the prior half.
+Higher home loan balances, lower operating expenses and loan impairment expense were partially offset by lower lending and deposit margins.